 - Stable income: To credit card companies, it all comes down to risk.
 They want to know if you’re likely to pay back their money after using the credit they lend you, and a stable income indicates you will.
 Without it, they may consider you a riskier borrower and extend you less credit.

 - Low debt-to-income ratio: DTI is much like credit utilization on a larger scale, factoring in all your debts, such as mortgages, student loans and auto loans.
 It’s the ratio of your monthly debt payments to your monthly gross income (before taxes), and ideally you’d keep it at less than 30 percent.

 - Sufficient credit history: You should consider having at least three to five years of credit history so that lenders know you have a decent amount of experience with credit.
 However, this doesn’t mean that you can’t qualify if you have a shorter credit history.
 If you have a good relationship with your issuer (for example, multiple open credit card accounts with positive payment history), you may have a better chance of being approved for a higher limit.

 A high-limit credit card has the potential to boost your credit score, but applying for one will likely result in a hard pull on your credit.
 Hard inquiries can cause a slight, temporary dip in your credit score, but they will fall off your report entirely after two years.

 You may be able to get the benefits of a high-limit credit card without applying for a new card.
 If you already have a credit card, you can request a credit limit increase.
-(Be aware, your credit card company may run a hard inquiry of your credit report while considering your request.)
+Note, however, that your credit card company may run a hard inquiry of your credit report while considering your request as well.